brentvollebregt/nitratine.net/posts/how-to-serve-a-react-app-from-a-python-server/post.md

   ┗ 📜 ... server files
 ```

 We now want to setup package.json to run this script after an npm build.
-Create a new `"postbuild"` script key and set it's value value to `"node postbuild.js"`.
+Create a new `"postbuild"` script key and set its value to `"node postbuild.js"`.
 Here is an example excerpt based off the default package.json generated before:

 ```json
 "scripts": {